 Treatment / Management

 Treatment of hyperthyroidism depends on the underlying etiology and can be divided into 2 categories: symptomatic therapy and definitive therapy.
-The symptoms of hyperthyroidism such as palpitations, anxiety, and tremor can be controlled with a beta-adrenergic antagonist such as atenolol.
-Calcium channel blocker, such as verapamil, can be used as second-line therapy for patients who are beta blocker intolerant or have contraindications to beta-blocker therapy.
+The symptoms of hyperthyroidism, such as palpitations, anxiety, and tremor, can be controlled with a beta-adrenergic antagonist such as atenolol.
+Calcium channel blockers, such as verapamil, can be used as second-line therapy for patients who are beta-blocker intolerant or have contraindications to beta-blocker therapy.

 Transient forms of hyperthyroidism such as subacute thyroiditis or postpartum thyroiditis should be managed with symptomatic therapy alone as the hyperthyroidism in these clinical situations tends to be self-limiting.

 There are 3 definitive treatments of hyperthyroidism, all of which predispose the patient to potential long-term hypothyroidism: radioactive iodine therapy (RAI), thionamide therapy, and subtotal thyroidectomy.
 Clinical assessment and monitoring of free T4 are imperative for patients who undergo any of these treatments.
 TSH-monitoring status after definitive therapy is of poor utility since TSH remains suppressed until the patient becomes euthyroid.
 Thus, TSH monitoring for thyroid status is not recommended immediately following definitive therapy.